 Arisia wants you to be able to throw an awesome party (actual awe optional).
 The rules and guidelines below are to outline your rights and responsibilities as a party host, and to reduce the likelihood that the hotel will interfere with your awesomeness.

 All parties must follow these rules.
 Failure to do so can get you shut down immediately.

-- This applies to party hosts and attendees.
+- This applies to both Open and Closed parties.

 - You may not have a cover charge.

 - You can't sell tickets, nor charge for entry to the party.
 There also cannot be a "pay to enter" portion of the party.
 Having a tip or donation jar is fine (but not near the alcohol, if such exists at your party).

 - The hotel forbids smoking of any substance except in designated outdoor areas.
 This includes e-cigarettes, vaping, and similar.

 - Flyers must be only on Arisia-approved sign-boards

 - This includes the use of "blue tape" and other "safe" hanging methods.
 This includes in hallways, in elevators, in elevator lobbies, etc.